If you are having trouble uploading files or folders, please try the following troubleshooting steps:

 Note:

 Box does perform processing on each file which can impact the total time it takes to complete an upload, particularly when uploading multiple files.
-But this does not limit the bits/second of your machine's connection to Box.
+But this does not limit the bits/second of your connection to Box.

 For more details, please read our Fair Use Policy.